 Raesfeld Castle is very popular with cyclists.
 The restaurants in the immediate vicinity and the castle café invite you to take a break in the shade of the castle.
 The park benches offer beautiful views of the castle and provide an opportunity to catch your breath.
-The themed routes "100 Castles Route" and "Hohe Mark Nature Park Route" lead cyclists directly to the castle.
-The numerous signposted cycle paths also allow for beautiful day tours through the western Münsterland.
+The themed routes "100-Castles-Route" and "Hohe Mark RadRoute" lead you directly to the castle.
+The numerous signposted cycle routes also make it possible to go on beautiful day tours through the western Münsterland.

 Die Außenanlagen von Schloss Raesfeld sind ganzjährig zugänglich.